zhullyb/monyhar/monyhar/docs/README.md

 *   [Shutdown](shutdown.md) - Explains the steps of Chrome shutdown, to make it easier to determine where to add a new shutdown operation.
-*   [API Keys](api_keys.md) - When you need access to Google APIs for a custom build, fork, integration of stock Chromium, or are building ChromiumOS (for login).
+*   [API Keys](api_keys.md) - When you need access to Google APIs for a custom build, fork, integration of stock Monyhar, or are building MonyharOS (for login).

 ### Testing